 Clinical Education Access Requirements

-- Students will be required to undergo a physical examination, immunizations, a drug screen and criminal background check prior to and potentially during clinical placement according to MiRIS Consortium policies as required by affiliating clinical education providers.
+- Students will be required to undergo a physical examination, immunizations, a drug screen and criminal background check prior to and potentially during clinical placement according to EPiC Consortium policies as required by affiliating clinical education providers.

 Click here to view Transfer Guides outlining opportunities for students looking to transfer their KCC credits to a four-year institution.
 Contact our Academic Advising team at 269-965-4124 or firstname.lastname@example.org to schedule an appointment to plot a personal transfer plan.

 According to the 2015 U.S. Bureau of Labor Statistics Occupational Outlook Handbook, the neurodiagnostic technology field has a 23 percent growth outlook through 2022.
 KCC’s program is designed not only to foster the skills and knowledge necessary for competent practice, but also places emphasis on professional attitudes, values and behaviors that encourage the professional growth of the individual student.

 For the latest employment and wage estimates for neurodiagnostic technologist careers in Michigan, visit the U.S. Department of Labor’s Bureau of Labor Statistics website at www.bls.gov/oes/current/oes_mi.htm.

 KCC’s Neurodiagnostic Technologist Program is designed with the busy student in mind.
 Many students are looking to increase their skills but need to work, making it very challenging to attend courses.
 This program is unique in that all the coursework is online or hybrid with minimal set classroom attendance needed.
 This creates the flexibility that many students need to accommodate their personal situations.
 The program is also run in a cohort, giving the student a learning community to draw upon while in the program.